sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 | 4         | 0.06250000655859987 | 0.0312500131557789   | 0.0039062495852650275 |
 | 5         | 0.0312500131557789  | 0.015625026330841132 | 0.0009765620876763541 |

 It is like asking to measure the size of a coin, plus or minus one meter.
-The result can be technically correct, it is still not very usefull.
+The result can be technically correct, it is still not very useful.

 #### Alternative strategy